-Ms Lesley Jones is the Director of Post 16 Education and she leads an excellent support team, as well as drawing on the outstanding work of our specialist subject teachers.
+Ms Lesley Jones is the Head of the 6th Form and she leads an excellent learning coach team, as well as drawing on the outstanding work of our specialist subject teachers.
 Ms Jones will be able to address any queries about 6th Form options, or give more general information about life in St Cyres 6th Form so please do not hesitate to get in touch with her if you have any questions.